karenpayneoregon/csharp-11-ef-core-7-features/TableSplittingSample/readme.md

 Entity splitting maps a single entity type to multiple tables.

-:trident: Code sample is from Microsoft, broken out from a larger sample.
+:trident: Code sample is from Microsoft, broken out from a larger sample and properly have models and DbContext separated.

 # See also